Actify

 14 days before event

-Divide your attendee list into pods of 8–12.
-Mix departments, seniority levels, and locations.
+Divide your list into pods of 8–12.
+Mix departments, seniority, and locations.
 Assign each pod a color or name.
-Send a pre-event message introducing pod members to each other.
-The goal: nobody walks in not knowing anyone.
-If you have 200 people, you have ~20 pods.
-Each pod should have one designated 'pod captain' — ideally someone social and mid-level, not a director.
+Send a pre-event intro message so nobody walks in cold.
+200 people = roughly 20 pods.
+Each pod gets one 'pod captain' — ideally someone social and mid-level, not a director.

 Pre-event pod intro email